Skip to main content

 • Bluish and discolored nails and skin

-It is crucial to note and understand that the symptoms of a pulmonary embolism can be strikingly similar to those of a heart attack.
+However, it is crucial to note and understand that the symptoms of a pulmonary embolism can be strikingly similar to those of a heart attack.
+Reach out to a health care professional if you experience any of these symptoms

 Saddle pulmonary embolism requires immediate medical intervention.
 Things can go to the extent that a patient might need admission to the intensive care unit at the hospital.

 The main goal of treatment is to disassemble the blood clot and resume normal blood flow to the lungs.
-On the other hand, the aim of the treatment is also to prevent blood clots from multiplying.
-Following are the fundamental treatment options for Saddle Pulmonary Embolism.
+Moreover, the aim of the treatment is to prevent blood clots from multiplying.

-Physicians suggest these medicines to patients with Saddle Pulmonary Embolism.
+suggest these medicines to patients with Saddle Pulmonary Embolism to help alleviate the pain.

-Heparin and warfarin stop existing clots from multiplying and growing bigger.
-Anticoagulants put a halt to the new blood clot formation.
+Such class of drugs stop existing clots from multiplying and growing bigger.
+Additionally, anticoagulants put a halt to the new blood clot formation.
 These medicines can be administered via the intravenous route, or the patient can take them orally in tablet form.

 Thrombolytics: